Celesta0198/Quiz8_whua0198/README.md

 ![An image of sonic water](assets/Klangbild10.jpg)
 ![An image of sonic water](assets/sonic%20water.png)

-This project has inspired me with the idea that the patterns within the wheels is rotating and can be live altered based on sound or user input.
+This project has inspired me with the idea that the patterns within the wheels can be rotating and live altered based on sound or user input.

+The strength of this technique lies in preserving the original placement of all the wheels.
+This allows people to still recognize the original art pieces while experiencing vivid visual expressions.

 ## **Part 2: Coding Technique Exploration**
 ### [1.
 Code of Mouse Ripple](https://happycoding.io/tutorials/p5js/input/mouse-ripple)